urlnotes/.github/profile/README.md

 > [!IMPORTANT]
 > WIP!
-> The app is on early alpha stage.
+> This app is on early alpha stage.
 And published to production with MVP functionality.

 ## Features

 We are actively developing the app and continuously expanding its functionality.\
 Your feedback is highly appreciated — it helps us prioritize features and improve the overall experience.

-Feel free to open issues, share suggestions, or contribute directly.
+Feel free to open [issues](https://github.com/urlnotes/urlnotes/issues), share suggestions, or contribute directly.

 ### Current